sgolanka/Template/_texts/jabber.md

 ## Footnotes

 [^fn1]:
-  From Through the Looking Glass and What Alice Found There (1872).
-This book contains other great poems, including The Walrus and the Carpenter.
+  From <i>Through the Looking Glass and What Alice Found There (1872).</i>  This book contains other great poems, including <i>The Walrus and the Carpenter</i>.
 Here is a bit of it:

   > - "The time has come," the Walrus said,
   > - "To talk of many things: